 Studying earlier means having more time to cover all the topics of the subject.
 It also allows students to focus on each topic in depth beforehand, thus making one thorough with each concept.
 Revising can help pinpoint which subject needs more focus, this means there is more room for a student to improve on the subjects that he/she is weak at.

 Revision helps in assessing oneself

 Are you worried about studying for upcoming exams, especially for Math subject?
 Worry not, because 98thPercentile’s Math Revision Marathon 2.0 is back.
-Math can be a subject that most students dread, but with our math revision marathon you can get all the help and practice worksheets for revising.
+Math can be a subject that most students dread, but with our math revision marathon, you can get all the help and practice worksheets for revising.
 This will help you to stay on track and get ahead with your study preparations.
 Register here for the Math Revision Marathon 2.0.

-Taking exams without revision might get you decent marks, but adequate and efficient revision techniques can help you in securing good marks and boost your performance.
+Taking exams without revision might get you decent marks, but adequate and efficient revision techniques can help you secure good marks and boost your performance.
 Most importantly it will help you to reduce last-minute stress and anxiety.
 Ultimately, the best preparation for tomorrow is doing your best today.
 So, start your revision marathon today.

 As we look back on our journey, we can appreciate the incredible power of math and how it continues to shape our lives.
 It's not just a subject in school; it's a tool that connects us to our past, empowers us in the present, and opens up exciting possibilities for the future.
 Register here at 98thPercentile for more Information Hurry up now.